• HOME

 Brazilian Pepper (Schinus Terebinthifolius)

 Brazilian pepper should not be cultivated because a) it is disruptive of natural communities and species; b) it causes skin rashes and respiratory irritation in many people.
-Brazilian pepper plants should be cut off near the ground and the stump painted with a systemic herbicide.
+This invasive species can be particularly harmful, and Brazilian pepper plants should be cut off near the ground with the stump painted using a systemic herbicide to prevent regrowth.

 An alternative source of Christmas berries is the Yaupon or Dahoon holly tree.
 These two hollies are also a source of caffeine and antioxidants if a tea is made from boiling their dried leaves for 10 minutes or less.
 However, their berries are only for the birds…literally!
 (There is a chance for nausea if you boil the leaves longer than 10 minutes.)

-Notice the leaves of the Brazilian pepper tend to be wider, more oval shaped, and the veins are more pronounced, while the Dahoon and Yaupon holly leaves are waxier, smaller and more elongated.
+Notice that the leaves of the Brazilian pepper tend to be wider and more oval-shaped, with pronounced veins, while the Dahoon and Yaupon holly leaves are waxier, smaller, and more elongated.
+It's also important to be aware of other invasive species like Chinese tallow, Cogan grass, and Tropical soda apple that can disrupt local ecosystems.

 Cogan Grass (Imperata Cylindrica)

-Cogan grass is an invasive, non-native grass which occurs in Florida and several other southeastern states.
-A pest in 73 countries, and considered to be one of the “Top 10 Worst Weeds in the World”, cogan grass affects pine productivity and survival, wildlife habitat, recreation, native plants, fire behavior, site management costs and more.
+Cogan grass is an invasive species that poses a significant threat in Florida and several other southeastern states.
+Classified as a pest in 73 countries, it ranks among the 'Top 10 Worst Weeds in the World.'
+This invasive grass negatively impacts pine productivity and survival, wildlife habitat, recreational areas, native plants, fire behavior, and site management costs.
+Other invasive species like air potato, Brazilian pepper, Chinese tallow, and Tropical soda apple also contribute to ecological challenges in the region.

-Cogan grass may be one of the most damaging invasives in Volusia County due to its threat to pasture land and pine producing.
-It also increases the risk of wildfires and alters fire behavior.
-It was introduced into the USA in the early 1900s from Japan and the Philippines.
-The native range of cogongrass is vast and includes Africa, the Middle East, Europe, Asia and Australia
+In Volusia County, Cogan grass may be one of the most damaging invasives due to its detrimental effects on pasture land and pine production.
+It heightens the risk of wildfires and alters fire behavior, making management even more challenging.
+Originally introduced into the USA in the early 1900s from Japan and the Philippines, the native range of cogongrass is extensive, encompassing Africa, the Middle East, Europe, Asia, and Australia.

 Air Potato (Dioscorea Bulbifera)